Progress: 0/6

 ⚠️ EMERGENCY PROTOCOL ACTIVATED ⚠️

 You're trapped in the university library during a nuclear emergency drill.
-The automated lockdown system will only release when you prove your research literacy skills through complex interactive challenges.
-Navigate through misinformation, build proper citations, detect bias patterns, and demonstrate advanced academic prowess to escape!
+The automated lockdown system will only release when you prove your research literacy skills through interactive challenges.
+Navigate through misinformation, detect bias patterns, and demonstrate advanced academic prowess to escape!

-Drag and rank these sources from MOST credible (top) to LEAST credible (bottom) for academic research.
-Consider multiple factors: peer review, author credentials, publication venue, methodology, and potential bias.
+Rank these sources from 1 (MOST credible) to 5 (LEAST credible) for academic research.
+Consider peer review, author credentials, methodology, and potential bias.

 Peer-Reviewed Study